Specimen Requirements

 Specimen Requirement

-Collect 3 light blue tops, centrifuge within 60 minutes of collection.
-Using a plastic pipette transfer 1 mL each to 3 screw top transport tubes, indicate plasma/light blue on tube and send.
+Alternate collection: Collect 2 light blue tops or 2 red tops, centrifuge within 60 minutes of collection, transfer 1 mL plasma/serum each to 2 screw top plastic vials, indicate plasma/light blue on tubes and send.

 Methodology